Itinerary Description

 Packing List

-This is a list of essential items for individuals doing the trek with Bikat Adventures.
+This is a list of essential items for individuals going on a trek with Wanderin’ Man Adventures.
 This list contains only those items which the participants are required to bring with them.
-The list excludes those items which are provided by Bikat Adventures on the trek.
+The list excludes those items which are provided by Wanderin’ Man Adventures on the trek.
 We have divided the items into five categories.
 All the items in the list are essential except for those marked as optional.

 🟩 Trekking Gear

-- Ruck sack bag with rain cover.
-Qty -1
+- Rucksack bag with rain cover

-- .
-Day Pack Bag - Recommended for treks with summit day
+- Day Pack Bag - Recommended for treks with summit day

-- Head Torch with spare Batteries.
-Qty -1
+- Head Torch with spare Batteries

-- Water Bottles: 2 bottles of 1 liter each*
+- Water Bottles - 2 bottles of 1 liter each

 🟩 Footwear